The 5 Best Nikon FG Lenses

-Before cameras had autofocus, in the early 1980s, there were several lenses manufactured by third-party manufacturers that were optically superior to Nikkor lenses.
+Before cameras had autofocus, in the early 1980’s, there were a small number of lenses manufactured by third-party manufacturers that out-performed Nikkor lenses.

-Some of these lenses were released with the Vivitar brand name.
-Any lens that has the Vivitar Series 1 branding on it is going to have superb optics.
+Some of these lenses would be released under the Vivitar brand name.
+Any lens that has the Vivitar Series 1 branding on it is going to have terrific optics.

 Vivitar Series 1 70-210mm f/3.5